hoseinaghaei/OS_pintos/report/project1.0.md

 These two values are as same as the two values on the top of the stack in hex.
 ۱۸.
+Here is my understanding from this temporary semaphore.
+First of all we saw that in init.c at first steps of checking we faced with process_execute function which is running an user's program.
+This function is an input argument of process_wait.
+So the flow is creating new thread for running new program and initialize temporary semaphore with 0 value. after that passing the created thread id to process_wait.
+Inside of that function we have semaphore_down that looks at temporary value and it is zero so it can not pass this line and the thread will wait.
+In result we can say that this program will not allow a thread to finish before running process_execute and executing semaphore_up inside of that.
+Of course if this OS could handle multi-threading this flow couldn't run like now because some threads exit and increament the semaphore and after that the new thread could prevent waiting because temporary is already a positive integer (multi-thread in pthread_create position of course inside of process_execute)

+sema_down is inside of process_wait function in process.c

+int
+process_wait (tid_t child_tid UNUSED)
+{
+  sema_down (&temporary);
+  return 0;
+}

 ۱۹.